vivekmathema/Deep3DCCS/README.md

 ---
 ## General Instruction for basic operation

-The Deep3DCCS GUI enables users to visually select and oeprate three key steps (seperated in three major tabs with in the main gui windows):
+The Deep3DCCS GUI enables users to visually select and oeprate three key modules (seperated in three major tabs with in the main gui windows):
-- SMILEs Data pre-processing & 2D-projection database generation
+- Module 1: SMILEs Data pre-processing & 2D-projection database generation
-- 3DCCS model training
+- Modeul 2: 3DCCS model training
-- Inference using trained model
+- Module 3: Inference using trained model
 - All three steps can be summarized below

 ## Graphical user friendly inferface of Deep3DCCS (beta version)